-Dal is an Indian comfort-food standby made with lentils, dried beans or peas.
-Tarka is a technique in which spices are sauteed in oil to magnify their flavor.
+Dal is an Indian cuisine comfort-food standby made with lentils, dried beans or peas.
+Tarka is a technique in which spices are sauteed in fat to magnify their flavor.
 And as we learned from spice guru Monica Bhide, you’ll enjoy even more vivid flavor if you grind whole spices.
+Depending on your choice of cooking fat and stock, you can make this a vegan, dairy-free or gluten-free.
 Prepare the tarka and raita while the lentils simmer.
 Serve with brown basmati rice, roasted cauliflower and our Fennel and Mint Raita.

 1 cup red lentils, rinsed and sorted